Strangers on a Train (film): Pre-production

-There was not much time though — less than three weeks until location shooting was scheduled to start in the East.
+There was not much time though—less than three weeks until location shooting was scheduled to start in the East.
 Ormonde hunkered down with Hitchcock's associate producer Barbara Keon—disparagingly called "Hitchcock's factotum" by Chandler—and Alma Reville, Hitchcock's wife.
 Together the three women, working under the boss's guidance and late into most nights, finished enough of the script in time to send the company East.
 The rest was complete by early November.
 Three notable additions the trio had made were the runaway merry-go-round, the cigarette lighter, and the thick eyeglasses.

 There was one point of agreement between Chandler and Hitchcock, although it would come only much later, near the release of the film: they both acknowledged that since virtually none of Chandler's work remained in the final script, his name should be removed from the credits.
 Hitchcock preferred the writing credit of Whitfield Cook and Czenzi Ormonde, but Warner Bros. wanted the cachet of the Chandler name and insisted it stay on.

-Even while the torturous writing stage was plodding its course, the director's excitement about the project was boundless.
+Even while the tortuous writing stage was plodding its course, the director's excitement about the project was boundless.
 "Hitchcock raced ahead of everyone: the script, the cast, the studio... pieces of the film were dancing like electrical charges in his brain."
 The more the film resolved in his mind's eye, the more he knew his director of photography would play a critical role in the scenes' execution.
 He found exactly what he needed right on the Warners lot in the person of staff cameraman Robert Burks, who would continue to work with Hitchcock, shooting every Hitchcock picture through to Marnie (1964), with the exception of Psycho.
 "Low-keyed, mild mannered", Burks was "a versatile risk-taker with a penchant for moody atmosphere.
 Burks was an exceptionally apt choice for what would prove to be Hitchcock's most Germanic film in years: the compositions dense, the lighting almost surreal, the optical effects demanding."
 None was more demanding than Bruno's strangulation of Miriam, shown reflected in her eyeglass lens: "It was the kind of shot Hitchcock had been tinkering with for twenty years—and Robert Burks captured it magnificently."

 Burks considered his fourteen years with Hitchcock the best of his career: "You never have any trouble with him as long as you know your job and do it.
 Hitchcock insists on perfection.
 He has no patience with mediocrity on the set or at a dinner table.
 There can be no compromise in his work, his food or his wines."
 Robert Burks received the film's sole Academy Award nomination for its black and white photography.